FatumaA/technical-blogs/clvcv18bm000408mjb3dt1v8m.md

 export default Card;
 ```

-Going back to the `page.tsx` file, paste this codebelow the getClient query, it will run on page load and populate the Supabase table.
+Going back to the `page.tsx` file, paste this code below the getClient query, it will run on page load and populate the Supabase table.

 ```typescript
 	} = await getClient().query({ query: getBlogsQuery });